MrNotSure/dotfiles/README.md

 dotfiles were an easy way to get into bash customization, and then to jump ship to zsh a bit later.
 A decent amount of the code in these dotfiles stem or are inspired from Ryan's original project.

+## New things

+The bash folder:
+Put local changes that are valid only to the current machine into the bashrc.local file.
+This will step by step be updated to the other configurations as well.
+This file is currently under version control, but you should not be notfied of changes due to the following command (I hope it pushes it to remote, otherwise a script solution in the bootstrap script would be good): git update-index --assume-unchanged bash/bashrc.local If you want to track it again: git update-index --no-assume-unchanged <filename>